Mondly Launches the First VR Language App with Speech Recognition on Daydream

 As a matter of fact, watching carefully selected movies and TV shows has its perks.
 If you are a movie geek (like me), then you know that you can sometimes fool people into thinking you are quite smart using only facts that you’ve learned from movies.
 Just add a bit of emotional intelligence and you’ve got yourself a little alter ego genius.

 For instance, a foreign language is the kind of thing you can learn by watching certain TV shows or movies.
 That’s no fiction or lie.
-Because I was born in Europe, I can assure you that many of us learned English watching cartoons in the early ’90s and that was some fun language training.
+Because I was born in Europe, I can assure you that many of us learned English by watching cartoons in the early ’90s and that was some fun language training.

 Here’s the official trailer for the first season: